-In our Defense and Security business unit, the COVID-19 global pandemic has impacted mainly supply chain and logistics.
+In our Defense & Security segment, the COVID-19 global pandemic has impacted mainly supply chain and logistics.
 Although our suppliers' production level has shown recovery, it is still below the pre-pandemic levels, which impact their ability to deliver parts and goods to us in a timely manner.
-Logistics for imports and exports has also been impacted, with higher cycles and costs, for air freight, due to the lower availability of international flights, and freight by sea, due to the unavailability of containers, increasing the time for delivery of parts.
+Logistics for imports and exports has also been impacted, with higher cycles and costs.